LitiumAB/Education/Developer Education/Tasks/React/README.md

 Litium Accelerator is already set up to pass current page and channel in every request to the server, you can look at `Client\Scripts\Services\http.js` where the values are added in the header `litium-request-context` in every ajax-request.

-To read the data from the `litium-request-context`-header in our Web API on the server we only need to inject `RequestModelAccessor` in the controller.
+To read the data from the `litium-request-context`-header in our Web API on the server you only need to inject `RequestModelAccessor` in the controller.

 1. Inject `RequestModelAccessor` in the constructor of `AuthorApiController`
 1. Create an overload to method `GetAuthor()` without the id-parameter and call the overloaded method using page-id from `RequestModel` :